programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-api.md

 | 118. bóc.
 0. þæt (for þe). sette. |   |
 |  |  |

 Both Google Vision and Tesseract made mistakes with the Gothic font on the front page.
 Again, we notice that Google Vision performs better with diachritics, accents, ligatures, and historical characters.
 However, this example reveals Google Vision's weakness when it comes to layout.
-The line numbers do not appear at the end of their respective lines, but are grouped together in the middle of the text.
+The page number does not appear in front of the page header and the line number is not reproduced at the end of the line.
+Both appear elsewhere, on a line of their own.
 Although the text of the footnotes is more exact with Google Vision than Tesseract, Google Vision introduces mistakes in the footnote numbering.

 ### Example 3